Chart Color Schemes

 Potts Point - Woolloomooloo features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in Potts Point - Woolloomooloo, as per the latest Census, consisted of 0.3% houses and 99.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
+Potts Point - Woolloomooloo's dwelling structure, as per the latest Census, had 0.3% houses and 99.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 2.3% houses and 97.7% other dwellings.
 Home ownership in Potts Point - Woolloomooloo was at 18.4%, with mortgaged dwellings at 16.1% and rented ones at 65.5%.
-The median monthly mortgage repayment in the area was $2,500, lower than Sydney metro's average of $2,705.
-The median weekly rent figure was $490, compared to Sydney metro's $550.
-Nationally, Potts Point - Woolloomooloo's mortgage repayments were higher at $1,863 and rents substantially above the national average of $375.
+The median monthly mortgage repayment was $2,500, below Sydney metro's average of $2,705.
+Median weekly rent in the area was $490, compared to Sydney metro's $550.
+Nationally, Potts Point - Woolloomooloo's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing